What is add_axes matplotlib

 add_axes on each other matplotlib

-Here we’ll see an example where we add a plot above each other by using the add_axes matplotlib function.
+Here we’ll see an example where we add a plot above each other using the add_axes matplotlib function.

 Example: